-Ecce Films and Flipp’s cereal presents Respect, a short film directed by Benoît Forgeard in 2010.
-The story is simply set around a couple fighting at the breakfast table.
+Ecce Films and Flip’s cereal presents Respect, a short film directed by Benoît Forgeard in 2010.
+The story focuses on a couple fighting at the breakfast table.
 All is well, nothing out of the ordinary.
-Steph announces to his life partner Flippy, the mascot bear for Flipp’s cereals, that he wishes to go to Japan to fulfill his childhood’s dream: to study at a ninja school.
+Steph announces to his life partner Flippy, the mascot bear for Flip’s cereal, that he wishes to go to Japan to fulfill his childhood’s dream: to study at a ninja school.

 “Walking through the cereal isle at the supermarket, I was suddenly stunned by the violence of the images.
 The bursting colors, the milk splashing out of the bowls.
 The creatures representing the brands showing hypocritical smiles.
 The violence is at its peak at breakfast time.
 I wanted to direct one of these creatures, Flippy, the rival of Frosty the Tiger, while putting him in the role of the oppressor, that his boyfriend Steph will attempt to overthrow.”
 BENOÎT FORGEARD

 How does one explain Benoît Forgeard’s cinema to someone who has never heard of it?
 It is indisputably tricky since there may not be words sufficient to describe his work.
 Once familiar with it, even in the smallest of details, the viewer finds himself charmed by Forgeard’s unique and absurd funniness.
 In Respect, while it starts with a picture of Flippy the bear with former French President Jacques Chirac on the fridge’s door, it continues on to Flippy violently throwing some cereals at his partner’s face and shouting, “Not while I’m fucking eating!” just because he was lighting up a cigarette.